Seagate/kmip-go/cmd/kms/README.md

 - `env.go` to execute environmental commands.
 - `help.go` to display help for commands.
 This needs to be updated when a new command is added.
 - `key.go` to execute KMIP key related operations such as create, activate, get, locate, revoke, destroy.
-- `session.go` to execute KMS server operations to open and close a session.
+- `server.go` to execute KMS server operations to open and close a session.

 `src/kmipapi`:
 - A Go interface to executing various versions of KMIP commands.
+- `kmipservice.go` is used to extract a pointer the correct KMIP protocol version instantiation.
+- `clientops.go` contains the Request and Response message definitions for all KMIP operations.
 - `clientapi.go` contains all of the KMS and KMIP functions needed for KMIP operations.
 These are called by the handlers.
-- `clientapi.go`
+- `send.go` provides a common SendRequestMessage function used by all version.
+- `kmip14.go` provides KMIP 1.4 version commands, the actual code for the interface
+- `kmip20.go` provides KMIP 2.0 version commands, the actual code for the interface